 Myth 1 – Digital signage content is expensive and difficult to produce

 Content is key to a successful digital signage rollout as the software and hardware are merely delivery mechanisms to a successful visual communication.
+At times the part of coming up with new and fresh content is easy, but the part which comes to market those ideas using social media networks like Instagram and Youtube now that gets expensive but fortunately buying youtube views is easier thanks the themarketingheaven.com, so now rather than waiting for the slow growth of your content on youtube, you can give it a boost guaranteeing you fantastic results from the start.
 Many organisations ask about content creation and fear that they will need a creative agency to produce expensive visually engaging video or animation.

 This is not the case at all.

 Think closer to home and you start to realise just how much content you already have – maybe a YouTube channel full of video, a shared drive with 10s of PowerPoint presentations or a Facebook page with 100s of photos.
 Throw in some automated content such as a Twitter, a weather widget, travel or a BBC/Sky news RSS feed (all freely available) and you’re well on your way to a screen packed full of great content.